laravel-streams/streams-dev/docs/entries.md

 ## Introduction

 Entries represent the data within your configured [Streams](#streams).
-Use the Entries CLI to interact with streams data.
+Use the Entries SDK to interact with streams data.

 ## List Entries